KalininGroup/summer_school/registration.md

 ---
-title: Event Registration
+title: Summer School Registration
 menu_title: Registration
 menu_icon: clipboard-check
 event_status:
  - open
 ---

-Please complete the form below to register for the **DEMOCritus Workshop**.
+Please complete the form below to register for the **Summer School on ML for EM**.

 <style>
   .reg-card {